Ladakh- The Land of High Passes

 Roads: Well constructed road, continuous ascent, and descent; lie 16 km ahead of Mulbekh.

-The Namika La is one of the two passes between Kargil and Leh in the Zanskar mountain range.
-The mountain at the pass has a pillar like an object rising to the sky.
-The mountains around are arid and offers a 180-degree view of the valley.
+The Namika La is one of the two passes between Kargil (Also Read- Kargil War Memorial) and Leh in the Zanskar mountain range.
+The mountain at the pass has a pillar-like object rising to the sky.
+The mountains around are arid and offer a 180-degree view of the valley.
 The Tibetan prayer flags around the summit flutter at its best.

 3. Fotu La / Fatu La